Azure/azure-sdk-for-js/documentation/Bundling.md

 This will create a **bundled** version of your code along with the Azure SDK functionality your code depends on.
 It writes out the brower-compatible bundle to `dist/bundle.js` as configured above.

-Now, you can use this bundled output file inside an html page via a script tag:
+Now you can use this bundled output file inside an html page via a script tag:

 ```html
 <script src="./dist/bundle.js"></script>